GatoGraphQL/GatoGraphQL/layers/API/packages/api-graphql/README.md

 ### Mutations

-The query will be able to place mutations anywhere (not only on the root) and these will be integrated to the graph: The mutation result can, itself, be input to another field, be added to a nested subquery, and so on.
+The query is able to place mutations anywhere (not only on the root) and these are integrated to the graph: The mutation result can, itself, be input to another field, be added to a nested subquery, and so on.

 ```less
 /?query=